BDMADE/resume/README.md

 3. Migrate all tables using this command: `python manage.py migrate`

-4. Create super user for administration using this command: `pyrhon manage.py createsuperuser`
+4. Create super user for administration using this command: `python manage.py createsuperuser`